Rediscovering Traces of Memory

 The Jewish Heritage of Polish Galicia [Second edition]

-Jonathan Webber and by Chris Schwarz and Jason Francisco
+Jonathan Webber, with photographs by Chris Schwarz and Jason Francisco

 Author’s Prologue A Photographer’s View Map of Polish Galicia Introduction 1.
 Life in Ruins 2.
 Glimpses of the Jewish Culture that Once Was 3.
 The Holocaust: Sites of Massacre and Destruction 4.
 How the Past Is Being Remembered 5.
 The Revival of Jewish Life Epilogue A Note on Galicia, Place Names, and Sources Index